 Inert gases work on the principle of reducing the oxygen content within the room from the normal approximately 21% by volume to below 15%, the point at which a fire cannot be sustained.
 Typically we design to around 12.5% which does not allow the fire to sustain itself but is still safe for up to 10 minutes for people to be present.
-We would however strongly recommend that everyone evacuates the room before a discharge for health and safety reasons, as a fire has been detected.
+When a fire has been detected and before a system is discharged we strongly recommend that everyone is evacuated for health and safety reasons.

 As manufacturers can only differentiate on hardware, as the agent is basically the same they have come up with a few simple and sometimes very innovative ideas to differentiate the products.

 The original way to reduce the pressure from 200 or 300 bar to around 45 bar is to use an orifice plate, which basically looks like a large washer.
 It works on the principle that by restricting the flow through the pipework when the gas gets past the orifice plate and into a larger pipe, the pressure is reduced.
 This works well but the pipework between the cylinder and the orifice plate needs to be designed to operate at much higher pressures than the pipework after the plate.

 New developments mean that companies have now developed self regulating valves.
 These new valves reduce the pressure down to 45 bar therefore negating the need for high pressure pipework needed for the older orifice system and standard gas fire suppression pipework can be used throughout.
 This means that the gas is discharged more evenly, puts less pressure on the room and thereby reducing the size of the Over Pressure Vents.

 Over Pressure Venting